Introduction#

 BLAKE2

-takes plaintext data, breaks it down into blocks of 32
+takes plaintext data, breaks it down into blocks of 32 or 64 bytes,

 and passes each of these blocks through the